apoorv74/behind_bars/content/docs/fifa_18_explore.md

 > France and Argentina scored 3 goals each, though Argentina conceeded 5 while France only let 1 goal in.
 This can be a deciding factor between the two teams.

-Let's move on to the favorite part of this analysis, the **Players** themselves.
+Now, let's move on to my favorite part of this analysis, the **Players** themselves.
 For this, we will write a small R script to fetch data for all players participating in this competition.

 ```R
 library(tidyverse)